Why It Works

-Tajín or other chili-salt blend (optional; see note)
+Tajín or other chile-salt blend (optional; see note)

 Kosher or sea salt

 2 ounces (60ml) fresh juice from 2 limes (see note), half a juiced lime reserved for the rim

 2 teaspoons (10ml) hot sauce, preferably a Mexican-style brand like Tapatío (our favorite); see note

 1 teaspoon (5ml) Worcestershire sauce

 1 (12-ounce; 355ml) can or bottle light Mexican beer, such as Modelo, Pacífico, Tecate, Victoria, or Corona, well chilled

 Pour Tajín (or other chile-salt mixture) or salt into a small, shallow dish in an even layer.
 Rub a pint or pilsner glass's rim with the cut side of the reserved juiced lime half, then dip glass into the dish to create a salt rim.

 Set glass right side up and fill with lime juice, hot sauce, and Worcestershire sauce.
 Add a pinch or two of salt, fill glass with ice, and top with beer.
 Stir gently if you want to mix it up a bit.
 Serve with remaining beer, topping up as you drink.

 Pint or pilsner glass

 You can either do a classic salt rim for this drink or rim the drink with a chile-salt mix, using a brand like Tajín.
 If you want a less tart version of the drink, experiment with using less lime juice—1 or 1 1/2 ounces can work, too.
 You can also make a less spicy version by reducing the hot sauce from 2 teaspoons to 1.